anubhavpgit/anubhavpgit.github.io/content/posts/heyjude.md

 A couple of reasons for using NextJs and Shadcn are:

 - Primarily because my main focus is on the design and the UI/UX of the platform.
 I want to make sure that the platform looks great, is easy to use, and is fast and accurate.
 NextJs is fast, efficient, and easy to use, and Shadcn is a really good UI component library.
-- NextJs is excellent for building server-rendered applications, and is absolutely production-grade for the use case for the MVP, I want to make sure that the platform is fast and efficient.
+- NextJs is excellent for building server-rendered applications, and is absolutely production-grade for the use case for the MVP.
+The real app would be native.
 - Easy to find developers for JS/TS and React.
 I haven't met anyone who doesn't know React or NodeJs.

 The challenge begins here: